How Software Addresses Healthcare Procurement Challenges

 What is healthcare procurement?

-How is healthcare procurement different?
+How is healthcare procurement different from purchasing in other industries?

 Decision-making: Clinical staff is instrumental in the decision-making process for healthcare procurement contracts.
 Buyers must have the expertise to discuss requirements, vet potential suppliers, and negotiate acceptable rates and contract terms.
 This type of procurement requires special oversight to ensure compliance and optimal pricing outcomes.

-Top 10 challenges of healthcare procurement (and how to solve them)
+Top 10 challenges of healthcare procurement and how to solve them

 1. Manual procurement management